jsscmnhn/shady_amsterdam/docs/Configuration-setup.md

         "merged_name": "name",             # prefix for the merged DSM and DTM (str) "optional": {
                                            # if download_dsm_dtm is set to false, but create_final_dsm_chm is true, provide
-                                             the paths to the .TIFF files of the merged DSM and merged DTM.
+                                           # the paths to the .TIFF files of the merged DSM and merged DTM.
             "merged_dsm": "path",
             "merged_dtm": "path"
         },
         "notes": {
-            "optional1": "merged_dsm: Provide path to file containing the merged DSM file if creation of AHN geotiles dataset is not needed.", "optional2": "merged_dtm: Provide path to file containing the merged DTM file if creation of AHN geotiles dataset is not needed."
+            "optional1": "merged_dsm: Provide path to file containing the merged DSM file if creation of AHN geotiles dataset is not needed.",
+            "optional2": "merged_dtm: Provide path to file containing the merged DTM file if creation of AHN geotiles dataset is not needed."
         }
     },
     "Creation_of_first_CHM_file": {
-        "create_chm": true,          # perform the creation of CHM files (bool) "chm_output_folder": "path", # path to directory where the subtile directories will be placed containing the CHM files(str) if create_chm is false, but you want to perform create_final_dsm_chm, place the path to the directory containing the directories with the CHM here.
+        "create_chm": true,          # perform the creation of CHM files (bool) "chm_output_folder": "path", # path to directory where the subtile directories will be made containing the CHM files (str)
+                                     # if create_chm is false, but you want to perform create_final_dsm_chm,
+                                     # place the path to the directory containing the directories with the CHM here.
         "ndvi_threshold": 0.0,       # lowest NDVI allowed to classify points as vegetation (float) "resolution": 0.5,           # resolution of the output CHM in meters (float) "remove_las": false,         # remove the .LAZ subtile after creating the CHM (bool)